 2. Minimize refined grains

 Refined grains have some portion of the grain removed (typically the bran and germ, sources of the majority of a grain’s vitamins and fiber).1 Depending on the food and how processed it is, the speed with which the body digests the carbohydrates is highly variable.
-Highly processed carbohydrates (like those in most breakfast cereals) are broken down extremely quickly and can rapidly increase blood glucose levels (these are known as high Glycemic Index (GI) foods, more on Glycemic Index soon).4 Diets comprised predominantly of high-GI foods are associated with chronic disease and strongly associated with heart disease.4
+Highly processed carbohydrates (like those in most breakfast cereals) are broken down extremely quickly and can rapidly increase blood glucose levels.
+Foods that rapidly increase blood glucose levels are known as high Glycemic Index (GI) foods.4 Diets comprised predominantly of high-GI foods are associated with chronic disease and strongly associated with heart disease.4

 3. Minimize added sugar